 • (French) Guiana, Guadeloupe, Martinique, Mayotte, Réunion, Saint Barthélemy or Saint Martin

-If you have a residence permit allowing you to stay in Curaçao for at least six months, then you don’t require a visa.
+You don’t require a visa if you have a residence permit to stay in Curaçao for at least six months.

 Frequently Asked Questions